 The battery life could be better, the processor performance lags a little at times and it doesn't offer the perfect graphics for gaming.
 That said, there is plenty of merit in the Honor 8, and its biggest problem isn't actually itself, but the competition it is up against, such as the OnePlus 3T that is only £40 more.

 Read the full review: Honor 8 review

-Motorola's Moto G4 is the fourth generation of the popular Moto G and it's bigger and bolder than the original.
-A 5.5-inch display is seen this time round, and it's a little more expensive too, starting at £169, but you still get a lot of bang for your buck.
+Motorola's Moto G4 is the fourth generation of the popular Moto G and it's bigger and bolder than the original, though it has now been succeeded by the Moto G5 and G5 Plus.
+A 5.5-inch display is seen on the fourth gen, and although started out as a little more expensive, it's price has since come down meaning you get a lot of bang for your buck.